podongy/podongy.github.io/_posts/2020-7-27-clean_software.md

     - A model viewed in isolation cannot be meaningfully validated with respect to LSP!
 Validity must be judged from the perspective of possible usages of the model.
   - Design-by-Contract
   - Refactoring

+## * DIP(Dependency Inversion Principle)
+  - High level modules should not depend on low level modules; both should depend on abstractions.
+  - Abstractions should not depend on details.
+Details should depend upon abstractions.